TosbackCgusBridge-Bot/CGUs-versions/Gawker/Terms of Service.md

 *   includes any offensive comments that are connected to race, national origin, gender, sexual preference or physical handicap;
 *   includes profanity or any obscene, indecent, pornographic, sexual or otherwise objectionable content or language;
-*   defames, libels, ridicules, mocks, disparagse, threatens, harass, intimidates or abuses anyone;
+*   defames, libels, ridicules, mocks, disparages, threatens, harass, intimidates or abuses anyone;
 *   promotes violence or describes how to perform a violent act;
 *   reveals any personal information about another individual, including another person's address, phone number, e-mail address, credit card number or any information that may be used to track, contact or impersonate that individual;
 *   attempts to impersonate any other party;